 If you’re confused when you go to pick up your nailer and don’t know if you should use a brad nailer or finish nailer, this article is for you.
 Learn the difference between brad nailer vs finish nailer and when to use each nail gun in your DIY projects.

-If you are like me, you are already overwhelmed with the amount of options we have in life for every little thing.
+If you are like me, you are already overwhelmed with the number of options we have in life for every little thing.

-Sometimes I wonder if the all the different options really make a difference.
-Hopefully in this article we can help with one of those options today that has probably come up for you in your DIY projects – brad nailer vs finish nailer.
+Sometimes I wonder if all the different options really make a difference.
+Hopefully, in this article, we can help with one of those options today that has probably come up for you in your DIY projects – brad nailer vs finish nailer.

 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

 A brad nailer, for simplicity’s sake, is just a nailer that uses smaller gauge nails.